Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 - QuickOpen is missing a “Recents” tab (#87)
 - Godot-native UI is not tracking the dark/light mode (#627)
 - Godot-native is not using the system fonts (#176)
-- You must name a new scene before “Save All” will save it (#519)
 - IO Errors are reported with the old UI (#544)
-- Dragging entire directory hierarchies from Files.app into Xogot does not preserve the top-level directory (#570)

-### Text Editor
-- The breakpoint indicator foreground color is too hard to see (#288)

 ### Inspector
-- Does not show signals in attached scripts (#608)
-- Missing signals for nodes with attached scripts (#630)
 - No computed expression support for numeric values (#369)
 - Some buttons on embedded controls are too small (#445)
 - Some warnings for controls are not shown inline (#337)